 - Take Advantage of Employer Benefits and Retirement Salary Deferrals.
 Deferring your employee income into a pre-tax employer-sponsored retirement plan makes that income not even show up on your tax return.
 It is pulled out before it gets to the wages line, lowering your AGI dollar-for-dollar.

 - Deductible Contributions.
 There are a few above-the-line deductions (where “the line” is AGI) that as a result lower your AGI.
-Among then are Health Savings Account, Traditional IRA, and SIMPLE or SEP-IRA contributions.
+Among them are Health Savings Account, Traditional IRA, and SIMPLE or SEP-IRA contributions.

 - Tax-Loss Harvesting.
 Harvesting a net capital loss can reduce your AGI by $3,000 each year.